Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 being presented in TLS connections with additional intermediates that connect it to a different trust anchor.

-Similarly, the reference identifier for the leaf certificate (the registrable domain or IP address) determines where in the Prefix Tree the Transparency Log stores the certificate chain.
+Similarly, the reference identifier for the leaf certificate (the domain or IP address) determines where in the Prefix Tree the Transparency Log stores the certificate chain.
 If the server attempts to present the certificate for a different reference identifier, the client will be unable to verify the